ple1n/awesome/philosophy.md

 If it's generic agreeable arguments, the change is minimal.
 I might be getting the correct interpretation, but it doesn't matter since I already have it in my own system.

 If it changes my own view in any way.
 It might not be the right understanding, but it's good anyway because dialectic change is good _in any case_.

+Following this methodology, on the 2nd order, I try to gain more sources that give me such change.